 Let it go

 Sometimes, you just have to let it go, especially when they become independent and that little bit older.
 I find this at birthday parties where I have to restrain myself from becoming a helicopter parent at the food table.
 However I’m always smug when my children leave with a stomach ache or worse (like when my son vomited on my daughters head after overindulging at a party).
 They both learned a lesson from that event!
+I’ve written more about dealing with partiesand bring a plate days at school HERE.

 Well firstly, it has to be said – tell the parent about Well Nourished!!
 Sorry, couldn’t help myself but include a shameless plug!
 But in all seriousness, sometimes receiving health advice from a third party is a good thing.
 Even I try to avoid preaching to friends and sharing food advice, unless I am directly asked or I know the person is open to hearing it.
 I know that people hate to be confronted with a tyranny of health information from well meaning friends.
 Everyone is different and this needs to be respected.
 But you can always tell them about “a great website where you’ve discovered some great recipes and health tips” – there I go again!